 ― jmm, Thursday, 2 March 2017 22:29 (one year ago) Permalink

 They're the cream of the crop for sure -- basically explore anything in their label family trees/bands they play with.
 Some of the newer players involved with the Silence have separate acts too.

 ― Ned Raggett, Thursday, 2 March 2017 22:30 (one year ago) Permalink

 Digging the John Hoyles record.
 Definitely only fits in this thread under the "Retro" heading, but I love that transitional pub/punk sound.

-― I cut this hair, I wash this hair, I mess this hair up (GOTT PUNCH II HAWKWINDZ), Sunday, 5 March 2017 02:17 (seven months ago) Permalink
+― I cut this hair, I wash this hair, I mess this hair up (GOTT PUNCH II HAWKWINDZ), Sunday, 5 March 2017 02:17 (one year ago) Permalink

 i think i said it over in the metal thread but i'll say it any time i can: the show i saw of theirs last fall was absolutely fucking JAW-DROPPING...